isabisa/nccdi/wp-content/plugins/formstack/readme.txt

 to find or create your API key: [https://www.formstack.com/admin/apiKey/main](https://www.formstack.com/admin/apiKey/main).

 == Changelog ==

+= 2.0.2 =
+* Fixed: Errors with unauthenticated accounts and trying to use API in widget.

 = 2.0.1 =
 * Fixed: Adjusted timeout value to 120seconds for API requests to accommodate for large responses.